Taut foliations from knot diagrams: Applications: arborescent knots and some braid closures

 Arborescent links generalise two-bridge links, pretzel links and Montesinos links.
-These are obtained, respectively, by considering trees $a) ,b)$ and $c)$ in Figure \ref{fig: tree two bridge}.
+These are obtained, respectively, by considering trees $a) ,b)$ and $c)$ in \Cref{fig: tree two bridge}.

 It follows by \cite{Wu} that non-torus arborescent knots have no reducible surgeries.
 Moreover, it is a consequence of the results of \cite{LM, BM, LMZ} that the only arborescent knots with non-trivial $L$-space surgeries are, up to mirroring, the pretzel knots $P(-2, 3, q)$ and the torus knots $T(2, q)$, with $q\geq 1$ odd.
 Therefore, the $L$-space conjecture predicts that all non-trivial surgeries on any of the remaining arborescent knots contain coorientable taut foliations.
-We will now use Theorem \ref{thm: main theorem} to prove that many arborescent knots are indeed persistently foliar.
+We use \Cref{thm: main theorem} to prove that many arborescent knots are indeed persistently foliar.

-\begin{lemma} Let $T$ be a weighted planar tree whose weights all have absolute value greater than one and let $D$ be the diagram of the link associated to $T$ (with respect to any root).
+\begin{lemma} Let $T$ be a weighted planar tree whose weights all have absolute value greater than one and let $D_T$ be the diagram of the link associated to $T$ (with respect to any root and choice of auxiliary angular sector at it).
 Then the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ are contractible. \end{lemma}

 \begin{proof} We prove the lemma by induction on the number of vertices of $T$.
-If $T$ has only one vertex, then the diagram $D$ is one of the diagrams $D_k$ of Figure \ref{fig: D_k new}, where $k\in \Z\setminus \{0\}$.
+If $T$ has only one vertex, then the diagram $D$ is the standard diagram of the $T(2,q)$-torus link, viewed as the closure of a $2$-braid.
+In this case, one of the graphs consists of a single vertex, while the other has two vertices connected by an edge.